MasterCloudApps-Projects/Monolith-to-Microservices-Examples/Strangler_Fig/README.md

 ### **Step 2**
 We must implement the functionality in a new microservice.
 ```
-> docker-compose -f Example_1/2_docker-compose-ms.yml up --build --force-recreate
+> docker-compose -f Example_1/2_docker-compose-ms.yml up
 ```

-Requests keep coming to our monolith, but we can test our microservice by calling it directly:
+The requests are still coming to our monolith, but we can test our microservice by calling it directly:
 ```
 > curl localhost:8081/inventory
 ```

-We see that the responses come with the tag ``[MS]`` that we have added in the data initializer.
+We see that the responses come with the `[MS]` tag that we added in the data initializer.

 ### **Step 3**
 With your new implementation ready, we proceed to redirect calls from the monolith to the new microservice.